 Related Reading: 12 Tips For Married Couples To Split Finances

-Breaking up with the love of your life is hard enough when it’s just the two of you.
-But, how to deal with a breakup with the love of your life when it involves parents, children, finances and other matters that are built into your shared life?
+Breaking up and moving on is hard enough when it’s just the two of you.
+But how to deal with a breakup with someone you see every day and your lives involve parents, children, finances, and other matters that are built into your shared life?

 7. Understand what you’re about to lose

-When breaking up with the love of your life, while you might continue to be plagued by doubts and questions, it is important to have at least a somewhat clear picture of the things you’ll be giving up.
-Maybe someday, down the line, you will connect on a platonic level, but for now, you’re severing a deep connection and everything that comes with it.
+When breaking up with the love of your life, while you might continue to be plagued by doubts, it is important to have at least a somewhat clear picture of the things you’ll be giving up.
+Maybe some day, down the line, you will connect on a platonic level, but for now, you’re severing a deep connection and everything that comes with it.

 If you’re breaking up while still in love, this is going to be especially hard.
-You’re essentially breaking off what is perhaps the most important relationship in your life, with someone who knows you inside out.
-Even if it’s becoming a one-sided relationship, they know your quirks, what annoys you, what makes you happy.
+This is perhaps the most important relationship in your life, you’re breaking up with someone who loves you with all their heart.
+Even if it’s becoming a one-sided relationship, they know your quirks, what annoys you, and what makes you happy.
 And you know them so well, too.
-How they take their coffee, their love for collared shirts, their disdain for trance music and so on.
+How they take their coffee, their love for collared shirts, their disdain for trance music, and so on.
 But you need to have an honest conversation with yourself and face the facts.

 8. Be as kind as you can

-This is not going to be easy, but did we mention already that breaking up with the love of your life is never easy anyway?
+This is going to be hard, but breaking up with your soulmate is never easy anyway.
 And it’s certainly not going to be easy if you’re at each other’s throats the entire time.

-Maybe you really no longer have anything in common and have grown apart, maybe there is infidelity involved, which, of course, would lead to anger and resentment.
-But in all this, try and find a little kindness, or at least basic good manners as you navigate what is already a painful endeavor.
+Maybe you really no longer have anything in common and have grown apart, maybe there is infidelity involved which, of course, would lead to anger and resentment.
+But in all this, try and find a little kindness or basic good manners as you navigate what is already a painful endeavor.

 “My partner of 8 years and I were on the verge of a breakup,” says Meisha.
 “After being together so long, we had gotten to a point where we barely spoke anymore and when we did, it was only to argue over the smallest things.
 There were all the signs of a dead-end relationship.”